 13. Work with whatever you have

 Smooth experience and seamless functioning form the cornerstone of a successful Android app.
 Android app saves memory and drawing time if it is well designed.
 Avoid background tasks and only draw fewer bitmaps.
-Before your app is designed, you need to step back and see the manner in which the target platforms work.
-Branding has to be implemented across sectors and if the app renders differently across platforms, make sure you have the right tools to be able to use a single code base and have a high percentage of code reusability.
+Before designing your app, you must see how the target platforms work.
+Branding has to be implemented across sectors.
+If the app renders differently across platforms, ensure you have the right tools to use a single code base and a high percentage of code reusability.

 14. Code reuse for app logic

 Cross-platform tools ensure code reusability.
-100 percent code reusability is not reasonable because it means less control over the app user interface, yet the app looks the same across target platforms.
+100 percent code reusability is unreasonable because it means less control over the app user interface, yet the app looks the same across target platforms.
 High reusability is an important factor to consider in-app logic.

 15. A code should be completely abstracted across cross-platform apps

-While developing cross-platform applications, code building should be completely abstracted, Ensure that the Android app’s programming logic is completely differentiated from the screens or platform in which it runs.
-Android apps programming modules are platform agnostic and reusable across platforms.
+While developing cross-platform applications, code building should be completely abstracted; ensure that the Android app’s programming logic is completely differentiated from the screens or platform it runs.
+Android app programming modules are platform agnostic and reusable across platforms.
 Use architecture to ensure UI and logic flow seamlessly and independently.

 16. Recall that tabs can be shallow or deep